OneOfOne/gocode/README.md

 Based on [mdempsky/gocode](https://github.com/mdempsky/gocode) + some of the PRs on his repo.

-This fork will be maintained as long as it's needed or until [`go-langserver`](https://github.com/sourcegraph/go-langserver) implements proper completion that doesn't require `gocode`.
+~~This fork will be maintained as long as it's needed or until [`go-langserver`](https://github.com/sourcegraph/go-langserver) implements proper completion that doesn't require `gocode`.~~

+**This fork is now inactive since github.com/mdempsky/gocode is now actively maintained.**

 ## Merged PRs